jmcaffee/admin_module/README.md

 AdminModule is a tool to allow maintenance and configuration of AMS environments through the command line or Rake tasks.

-Because it is scriptable, it's useful when creating migration scripts that are efficient and repeatable, resulting in lower risk deployments.
+Because it is scriptable, it can be used to create efficient and repeatable migrations resulting in low risk deployments.

 ## Installation